Countdown: the Ten Best Photos of 2018

 There are many different types of trees but the Albizia julibrissin, with its fluffy white and pink blossoms, is a very special one.
 It also has a nice English name: the Persian silk tree.
 As the name suggests, the albizia originates from Asia.
 In western Europe it’s very rare, but I found one … with this almost abstract picture as a result.

 3 – Salicornia Dreaming

 I have made quite a few hikes/photo expeditions in 2018, with various companions.
 From Zeeuws-Vlaanderen to Fryslân and from Texel to Zuid-Limburg: I have been to the farthest corners of this city-state called the Netherlands.
 This photo is symbolic for all those trips, because of the combination of natural beauty as well as physical activity that has been captured in it.

 It wasn’t taken very far from home: on the beach at the Kwade Hoek nature reserve on the island of Goeree-Overflakkee where the salicornia flourished, in the rasta colors red, yellow and green.
-In the background we see two of my fellow hikers, mr. van D. and mr. van D. A third fellow hiker, mr. van D., is out of the picture, just like me he was on his belly to photograph salicornia.
+In the background we see two of my fellow hikers, mr. van D. and mr. van D. A third fellow hiker, mr. van D., is out of the picture.
+Just like me he was on his belly to photograph salicornia.
 It all happened on our hike around lake Grevelingen.

 2 – The City and the Harbour

 We tend to associate industry with negative issues such as air pollution and climate change.
 And rightly so, but in this picture the indescribable beauty of that industry is also evident, especially when dusk falls.